parasiticfrisk/iNaturalist_references/README.md

 The sources I have used to offer identification across iNaturalist are included in this reference list.

 ### Updates
-This lis is continuously updated.
+This list is continuously updated.
 No removals are made; just additions.
 The list's structure and arrangement are subject to change over time.
 You can view these changes at: https://github.com/4n0nym0u5my7h/iNaturalist_references/commits/main.

 ### Links
 Links to publications' free, complete online versions will be given preference when accessible.